kehantan/labbook/docs/buffers_solutions/10_dmem.rst

 Complete DMEM (10%)
 ===================

 * Complete DMEM is used for most of the cell culture related stuff.
+The recipe can be modified according to needs.
 * Need to be prepared in the biosafety cabinet.

 **Requires**